 - Configure advanced settings as applicable:

-- Encrypt Assertion—Indicate to the SAML identity provider that ArcGIS Enterprise supports encrypted SAML assertion responses.
+- Allow Encrypted Assertion—Indicate to the SAML identity provider that ArcGIS Enterprise supports encrypted SAML assertion responses.
 When this option is selected, the identity provider will encrypt the assertion section of the SAML responses.
 All SAML traffic to and from ArcGIS Enterprise is already encrypted by the use of HTTPS, but this option adds another layer of encryption.

 - Enable signed request—Have ArcGIS Enterprise sign the SAML authentication request sent to the identity provider.
 Signing the initial login request sent by ArcGIS Enterprise allows the identity provider to verify that all login requests originate from a trusted service provider.